 Sweet Home High School has a student store that offers a variety of materials for purchase.
-Students have an opportunity to purchase these items before school, during the morning break, and at lunch break The Student Store is closed while classes are in session.
+Students have an opportunity to purchase these items before school and at lunch break.
+The Student Store is closed while classes are in session.
 Items from the store will not be sold during class time.